How Much Does a New Roof Cost? [2024]

 When all roofing is complete, the hired tradespeople should clear up everything, including debris and any roof waste.
 This should then be followed by a building inspection to ensure everything is fitted correctly.

 The process may also change if you are making more drastic changes, which could involve changing the height of the roof.
-To change the pitch size would involve additional structural changes such as replacing the roof’s ridges, eaves, props, rafters and even external walls.
+Changing the pitch size would involve additional structural changes such as replacing the roof’s ridges, eaves, props, rafters, and even external walls.

 Replacing a roof is expensive and time-consuming, but if you fail to inspect and repair the roof as required, then neglect can lead to even bigger and costlier problems down the line, including a complete roof replacement which can cost up to £25,000.